 This course offers a window on the experiential context in which women -- including adolescent girls --develop substance abuse problems, and the health and social consequences for them and for their families.
 We will examine the complex, dynamic interaction of risk and resilience as it affects individuals, families, and communities, and learn about the interplay between substance abuse and co-existing mental health problems.
 The course will cover effective practices for screening and clinical assessment, gender-specific and family-centered treatment, prevention of relapse, and the importance of addressing co-morbidities as part of public health strategies.
 Throughout the course, we will consider special MCH populations, such as pregnant women.
 By the end of the course, students will demonstrate a deeper understanding of the complexity and inter-relatedness of personal and social environments in which substance abuse and mental health issues occur within families and strategies and policies for prevention, detection, and treatment.
 A research paper will be required.

-SPH MC 786: Immigrant Family Health: Public Health Across Borders
+SPH MC 786: Immigrant and Refugee Health

 This course focuses on low-income immigrants in the U.S. and applies a family and community health perspective to the study of their health and well-being.
 It begins with an overview of how political, economic, cultural factors at the global and local levels shape the migration patters and health of immigrants and refugees.
 We then examine specific immigrant groups and health issues, with attention to interventions that engage community members in taking action.
 Students will gain critical skills in contextual analysis, community based participatory research, and project design.
-This class counts for MC, SB, and IH concentration credit.

 SPH MC 795: The Health of Adolescents and Emerging Adults